nather2014/dotfiles/README.md

-Basic fedora dotfiles for my personal system
+Basic dotfiles for my personal system in sway wm